-One good reason for this shift, besides the burgeoning job market for science, technology, and medicine careers, is the plethora of community attractions, amenities, and activities that enhance the area and make it an inviting place to raise your family.
+One good reason for this shift, besides the burgeoning job market for science, technology, and medical careers, is the plethora of community attractions, amenities, and activities that enhance the area and make it an inviting place to raise your family.
 Throughout the year, you will find a variety of festivals and events in and around Gainesville, not to mention an abundance of outdoor recreation opportunities.
-If you plan on staying in Gainsville or are bored during a remodel, this list is for you!
+If you plan on staying in Gainesville or are bored during a remodel, this list is for you!

 But first, a friendly reminder to check for any adjusted hours and policies for visiting each location before you go.

-Things to Do in Gainesville, Florida, with Kids
+Things to Do in Gainesville, Florida with Kids

 When it comes to taking a special outing with your kids for educational or entertainment purposes, Alachua County has plenty to offer both seasoned residents and new homeowners.
 Here are some of the best things to do in Gainesville that your whole family can take part in:

 The Cade Museum for Creativity and Invention, located at 811 South Main Street in Gainesville, is named for Dr. James Robert Cade, a former professor at the University of Florida and the lead inventor of the sports drink Gatorade.
 The Cade Museum, which opened to the public in 2018, pays homage to Cade’s “outlandish spirit, zest for life and new ideas, and his constant, genuine interest in helping, motivating, and encouraging people of all ages and experience.”
 The museum hosts camps, fields trips, and other programs, in addition to featuring a variety of exhibits.
 You can visit from 10 a.m. to 5 p.m.
 Wednesday through Saturday or from 1 to 5 p.m.
 Sunday.
 Adult admission is $12.50, while children ages 5 to 17 are $7.50 and children 4 and younger are free.